InsightSoftwareConsortium/ITKSphinxExamples/Documentation/Contribute/index.rst

 <web-submission>` or the typical :ref:`text editor / version control workflow
 <text-editor-submission>` used when modifying source code.

-Examples code can be written in the C++, Python, or Java programming languages.
+Examples code can be written in the C++ or Python programming languages.
 Documentation for the examples is writted in reStructuredText_ / Sphinx_.
-A Sphinx is a build system that uses the reStructuredText syntax with additional capabilies such as multi-document projects and rendering of LaTeX-style equations.
+Sphinx is a build system that uses the reStructuredText syntax with additional capabilies, such as multi-document projects and rendering of LaTeX-style equations.
 A good reference for the easy-to-learn reStructuredText syntax is the `Quick reStructuredText`_ guide.